 - Use lactose-free or soybean formula for treating diarrhea

 - Treat lactose intolerance

 - In cases of shock, provide intravenous rehydration with lactated Ringer’s solution and 5% dextrose

 - Encourage the child to eat frequently

 - Stimulate the emotional and physical development of the child

 Prevention of marasmus

-- A diet rich in calories, proteins and other dietary essentials should be provided to the pregnant and lactating mother, and children
+- Provide a diet rich in calories, proteins, and other dietary essentials to the pregnant and lactating mothers and children

 - Encourage breastfeeding